OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!IMPORTANT]
 >
 > - The `messageParent` function is one of *only* two Office JS APIs that can be called in the dialog box.
 > - The other JS API that can be called in the dialog box is `Office.context.requirements.isSetSupported`.
 For information about it, see [Specify Office applications and API requirements](specify-office-hosts-and-api-requirements.md).
-However, in the dialog box, this API isn't supported in Outlook 2016 one-time purchase (that is, the MSI version).
+However, in the dialog box, this API isn't supported in volume-licensed perpetual Outlook 2016 (that is, the MSI version).

 In the next example, `googleProfile` is a stringified version of the user's Google profile.